 Where Are the Medical Cyber Security Vulnerabilities?

 When hackers steal health or financial information, it can cost victims money and can ruin businesses.
-But modern healthcare technology also provides hackers with the ability to disrupt the delivery of healthcare, causing injury or death.
+But modern healthcare IT technology also provides hackers with the ability to disrupt the delivery of healthcare, causing injury or death.

 Thus, healthcare providers have an extra incentive to ensure the security of their information systems.
 Consider the following vulnerabilities: